Typical Costs of Buying Property in Japan

 - Fire and Earthquake Insurance premiums (highly recommended).

 - Bank fees if financing is used.
+Extremely unlikely without a mid or long term Japanese visa.

-As a general estimate, budget approximately 5% to 8% of the property's purchase price for these associated acquisition costs.
+As a very general estimate, budget approximately 5% to 8% of the property's purchase price for these associated acquisition costs.
 This percentage can be higher for very low-priced properties due to fixed minimum fees and the updated commission structure for properties under 8M JPY.